 According to the 2002 Annual Report Card on Poverty in Maine issued by the Maine State Planning Office, an ongoing issue of considerable importance is the large numbers of Maine citizens who existed close to the poverty line but who were not within the federally defined poverty threshold.
 In fact, most persons with income below 185-200 percent of the poverty level, or two times the poverty level, have inadequate resources to meet basic needs.
-According to the 2000 Census, nearly 30 percent of Maine's population had income below two times the federal poverty guideline, approximately 10 percent of whom are children.
+According to the 2004 Current Population Survey from the U.S. Census Bureau, nearly 30 percent of Maine's population had income below two times the federal poverty guideline, approximately 10 percent of whom are children.

-Figure 3: Source: Maine State Planning Office, 2003.
+Figure 3: Source: U.S. Bureau of the Census, 2004.